Tutorial: AI-Driven Accelerator Programming with LLMLift and Autocomp

 Expected Audience and Outcomes

 This tutorial is designed for researchers and practitioners of all levels in computer architecture, programming languages, and machine learning systems.
-Participants should have basic familiarity with compilers or accelerator programming, but no prior experience with LLM-based code generation is required.
+Participants should have basic familiarity with AI accelerators and accelerator programming, but no prior experience with LLM-based code generation is required.

 By the end of the session, attendees will:

-• Understand how LLMs can be integrated into compiler and synthesis workflows
+• Understand how LLMs can be integrated into ML code generation/optimization and accelerator bringup

 • Learn the design principles behind LLMLift and Autocomp